Cowboys' McCarthy learning new team from afar

-After being named as Cowboys coach in January, McCarthy spent most of his time in Frisco, Texas, where The Star, the team's training facility, is located, but he spent all of the draft process and conducted the team's virtual offseason program from Wisconsin.
+After being named Cowboys coach in January, McCarthy spent most of his time leading up to the pandemic in Frisco, Texas, where The Star, the team's training facility, is located.
+He then spent all of the draft process in Wisconsin and conducted the team's virtual offseason program from there.

-McCarthy has yet to have an in-person team meeting and when he addressed the full team via Webex, he did not have the capability to see all 90 faces looking at him.
-He acknowledged feeling a little behind in the process because it is his first year with a mostly new coaching staff (only four holdover assistants from Jason Garrett's staff) with a completely new defense and at least partially re-worked offense.
+McCarthy has yet to have an in-person team meeting, and when he addressed the full team via Webex, he did not have the capability to see all 90 faces looking at him.
+He acknowledged feeling a little behind in the process because it is his first year with a mostly new coaching staff (only four holdover assistants from Jason Garrett's staff), a new defense and a partially reworked offense.

-McCarthy had his staff meet with the players first by position group before adding full offensive and defensive team meetings this week to help the learning process.
+Cowboys staff met with players first by position group before adding full offensive and defensive team meetings this week to help the learning process.
 He felt it would be better for the players to learn their specific job requirements in smaller groups to start and then get a bigger-picture schematic view.

 "We just kind of flipped some things and the order of how we would normally do them," McCarthy said.
 "It was more done with a focus on productivity, not just the detail but also get the volume of what we want to get done.
 Because our volume is obviously higher than a normal year because it's our first year.
 That's why we went with that approach."